Considering to Buy a Motorbike in Vietnam?

 - Change engine oil and filter – VND 150,000 (USD 6.5)

 - Repair cracked motorbike frame – VND 200,000 (USD 9)

 - Replace rear swing arm bolt – VND 200,000 (USD 9)

 Some repairs I recommend you learn to do yourself include; change the spark plug, clean the spark plug, adjust the brake and clutch cables, pump up your tyres.

 Useful Tips for Motorbiking in Vietnam

-After buying a decent motorbike there are a few useful accessories for your journey ahead.
+After buying a motorbike there are a few useful accessories for your journey ahead.
 These items will make the journey much easier, much more rewarding and much more enjoyable:

 - Essential spares include; headlight bulbs, fuel filters, fuel line hoses, tire tubes.
 They will all come in handy.

 - Tools; spanner, hammer, hand tire pump – all the basics.